TojzanKristian/Julia_FTN/README.md

       * Ant Colony Optimization :
         - example1 - implementing the ant colony optimization for a simple example
         - example2 - solving the traveling salesman problem using ant colony optimization
-      * Data preparation :
+  8. Data preparation :
-        - Data - CSV files for testing
+      * Data - CSV files for testing
-        - main.jl - example of a data preparation
+      * main.jl - example of a data preparation
+      * main1.jl - another example of a data preparation

 ## Getting started
 1) Download and Install Julia : https://julialang.org/downloads